-Respecting your confidentiality is one of the Counseling Center’s highest priorities.
+Respecting your confidentiality is one of Counseling and Psychological Services' (CAPS) highest priorities.
 We believe therapy is a personal matter, and maintain confidentiality to the limits provided by Texas law and per FERPA guidelines.
 In most cases, the only information others have about your experience in therapy is what you choose to tell them yourself.
 No record of receiving therapy services is contained in any academic, educational, or job placement file.

 - Imminent danger to self or others, in which case staff contact medical and police personnel;